Finnoy Travel - Travel Stories and Reviews

 In Finland, there is a fast track for senior specialists, entrepreneurs with a growth company and their family members to get a residence and work permit.
 That is called as the national visa D.

-A residence permit on the fast track is applied for and paid online and a decision is given in 14 days.
-This requires the applicant to provide all required documents without delay.
-The applicant must also prove his/her identity and let fingerprints taken at a service point.
-There is no need to wait for a resident permit card abroad but you will receive it when arriving in Finland.
+A residence permit on the fast track is applied for and paid online, and a decision is given in 14 days.
+This requires the applicant to provide all required documents immediately.
+The applicant must also prove their identity and let fingerprints taken at a service point.
+There is no need to wait for a resident permit card abroad, but you will receive it when you arrive in Finland.

 Seasonal Workers

 If you plan to work in Finland for less than 12 months, you need to apply for a visa or residence permit for seasonal work.
-Your family members are not allowed to apply for a residence permit based on family relations.
+Your family members cannot apply for a residence permit based on family relations.
 Seasonal work is usually related to agriculture and tourism.

 Nomad Visa

 Finland does not offer a specific visa for digital nomads.
-Furthermore, it is against the law to engage in remote work as a digital nomad in Finland while on a tourist visa or during a visa-free stay.
+Furthermore, it is against the Law to work remotely as a digital nomad in Finland while on a tourist visa or during a visa-free stay.

 However, if you are a citizen of the EU or EEA, you can reside in Finland as a digital nomad for up to three months without any limitations.
-After this period, you must register your stay at a local registration office, allowing you to continue living in Finland.
+After this period, you must register for your stay at a local registration office, which will allow you to continue living in Finland.

-While there are other work visas available for working in Finland, they do not cater specifically to digital nomads.
+While other work visas are available for working in Finland, they do not cater specifically to digital nomads.

-If you have a family member who lives in Finland and you want to migrate to live with this person, you will need a residence permit based on family ties.
+If you have a family member who lives in Finland and wants to migrate to live with this person, you will need a residence permit based on family ties.
 As mentioned earlier, if you do not have a residence permit, you can visit Finland and stay only for a maximum of 90 days with a tourist visa.
-If you have been a resident of Finland and you are taking a family member to live with you, it is important to prove to the Migri office that you can support your family financially or that your family member/s have jobs in Finland.
-That is why you must have stable economic status say having enough savings to be able to bring your family member/s to Finland.
+If you have been a Finland resident and are taking a family member to live with you, it is important to prove to the Migri office that you can support your family financially or that your family member/s have jobs in Finland.
+That is why you must have stable economic status, say having enough savings to bring your family member/s to Finland.
 Your family member/s needs to apply for a residence permit tied to family relations.

 How to Get a Job in Finland

 Often, we are asked, how to get a job in Finland.
-If you are still living outside the EU, we recommend following these steps.
+If you live outside the EU, we recommend following these steps.

 Evaluate your existing skills and think about what you would like to do in Finland.

-Find out, if Finnish language skills are required in your work.
-If yes, the easiest way to immigrate is via an agency that includes language training.
+Find out if Finnish language skills are required in your work.
+If yes, the easiest way to immigrate is via an agency with language training.
 In many technology jobs, English skills are enough.

-If you intend to work in English, contact international companies that are looking for specialists in your field.
+If you intend to work in English, contact international companies looking for specialists.
 Concentrate on those companies that need highly talented specialists and that have those skills.

 When a company wishes to hire you, they will guide you through the immigration process.

-If you already live in Finland and have a right to work, getting a (new) job is simpler than applying outside the country.
-You can check the government's Job Market in Finland to find suitable positions or you may opt to contact companies directly.
-The job-seeking process includes normally one or more job interviews and there is usually a 4-6 months trial period.
+If you already live in Finland and have a right to work, getting a (new) job is more straightforward than applying outside the country.
+You can check the government's Job Market in Finland to find suitable positions, or you may opt to contact companies directly.
+The job-seeking process includes typically one or more job interviews, and there is usually a 4-6 months trial period.

 Language Requirements

 Many professions in Finland require Finnish or Swedish language skills.
-A job seeker for certain job positions lacking the required language skills will have a challenging situation getting listed in the Finnish workforce.
+A job seeker for certain positions lacking the required language skills will be challenging to get listed in the Finnish workforce.
 For example, you can't work as a doctor or registered nurse without enough language skills.
-Valvira, the National Supervisory Authority for Welfare and Health requires that these health care professionals possess intermediate-advanced language skills to practice their profession in Finland.
+Valvira, the National Supervisory Authority for Welfare and Health, requires that these healthcare professionals possess intermediate-advanced language skills to practice their profession in Finland.

 Especially in the IT field, language requirements (Swedish/Finnish) are not strict.
 Fluent English language skills are usually enough.
 If you are a talented expert or a researcher, a good command of the English language is a great advantage.
 Many big corporations (e.g. IT and technical corporations) in Finland also utilize the English language in their official business transactions.